dotnet/docfx/Documentation/tutorial/Build your own type of documentation with custom plug-in.md

 ### Create our RtfBuildStep:

-1. Create a new class (RtfBuildStep.cs), and declare it is for `RtfDocumentProcessor`:
+1. Create a new class (RtfBuildStep.cs), and declare it is a build step for `RtfDocumentProcessor`:
     ```csharp
     [Export(nameof(RtfDocumentProcessor), typeof(IDocumentBuildStep))]
     public class RtfBuildStep : IDocumentBuildStep